-We conduct research in food security, waste and governance, and develop technologies and processes for sustainable food systems.
+We bring a social scientific lens to the complex systems of agriculture, food, economy, environment and society, researching food security, waste, governance, and technologies and processes for sustainable food systems.

 -